pricemi115/grumptech-fs-hasher/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;@return {string | string[]}:

 > **Build**:
-<br>Constructs a hierarchy of files an directories to be hashed.
+<br>Constructs a hierarchy of files and directories to be hashed.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;@parm {string | string[]} [source]
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;@return  {Promise(boolean)} - A promise that when resolved will indicate if the file system heirarchy was built or not. true if built. false otherwise.